ali-alidoust/gta5-extended-video-export/gta5-extended-video-export/ReadMe.txt

 * **Nvidia DSR Support:**
 You can now export higher resolution videos using Nvidia DSR.
 Note that this will only work if you use DSR in Fullscreen mode.
 Windowed and Borderless Windowed modes are not supported.
 ATI VSR might work too, but it is not tested.

+* **Custom frame rate (Experimental):**
+You can now set the frame rate in the config file.
+Be careful that setting it too high might disable the exported file's audio.
+Also note that this feature has only been tested on 1.0.350.1 version of the game.
+If you tested on another version and it worked, please leave a comment and let me know.

+* **Motion blur (Experimental):**
+Videos can have high quality motion blur effect.
+Be careful when setting motion_blur_samples config, setting it too high will make the exporting take a very long time.

 Important things to note: